 In addition to attracting tourists to Dublin, the government subsidy put the theatre under pressure to tour within the country.
 In the 1927 subsidy debate, Thomas Johnson, Minister for Labour, suggested that state funding could be used to ‘extend the activities of the society to the country’, which would provide a broader benefit beyond a Dublin audience.
 However, Johnson’s suggestion was problematic given the Abbey’s history of touring within the country.
-In June 1924, the Abbey players organized as a private enterprise a tour of Juno and the Paycock to Cork.
-The local manager opposed the religious and sexual references in the play and demanded the re-writing of a large portion of the script.
+In June 1924, the Abbey players had organized as a private enterprise a tour of Juno and the Paycock to Cork.
+The local manager had opposed the religious and sexual references in the play and demanded the re-writing of a large portion of the script.
 Gregory recorded the controversy in her journal: ‘Dolan had to arrange (between two performances) that the young man [Bentham] should marry her [Mary] but should desert her later because she had not brought the expected fortune’.
 Again, in 1927 when the Abbey toured T.C.
 Murray’s Autumn Fire and Lennox Robinson’s The Big House to Cork, local Catholic vigilance societies organized a boycott.
 The protesters were criticized by Dublin’s Evening Herald for being uneducated and prudish ‘patriots’.
 Yet, the conservatism of provincial audiences, which combined religious orthodoxy with political opinion, was a portent of the challenges that the Abbey would face when Fianna Fáil came to power in 1932.

 Yeats expected Fianna Fáil to withdraw the annual subsidy to the Abbey.
 The theatre had lost a valuable ally when Blythe left his post as Minister for Finance, but he still served as Cumann na nGaedheal TD for Monaghan, which Robinson believed offered some hope.
 However, it was clear that Fianna Fáil was going to demand compliance with the party’s ideology if the subsidy were to continue.
 Yeats anticipated this and in the spring of 1932, he published the introduction to his play Fighting the Waves in which he combined his frustration with the change in government with his concern for the freedom of the theatre.
 He contrasted the Abbey’s early plays – his own plays in verse and Gregory’s folk drama, plays ‘full of vague suggestion’ – with the recent vogue for a vulgar ‘school of satire that has for its subject the actual life of the village and the slum’.
 He lamented,

-[If the Irish Government at the establishment of the Free State had done something no revolution of strong farmers, clerks and lawyers would permit, have founded a school that could have substituted, as only a literature without satirical or realist prepossessions could, positive desire for the negative passion of a national movement beaten down into party politics, compelled for a century to attack everything, to suspect everybody.
+[I]f the Irish Government at the establishment of the Free State had done something no revolution of strong farmers, clerks and lawyers would permit, have founded a school that could have substituted, as only a literature without satirical or realist prepossessions could, positive desire for the negative passion of a national movement beaten down into party politics, compelled for a century to attack everything, to suspect everybody.

 Almost three decades earlier, Yeats had written ‘An Irish National Theatre and Three Sorts of Ignorance’ in response to Arthur Griffith’s attack on The Shadow of the Glen.
 This introduction to Fighting the Waves was a similar defence of artistic freedom against a blinkered religious nationalism, which demanded a ‘representative’ drama that embodied party ideology rather than artistic vision.